einervonvielen/mushrooms/README.md

 ![mushrooms](doc/mushrooms.jpg)

-### All they have to do is...
+### All they have to do is to...

-1. to open a link as on this [demo server](http://jfellow.net/geo5)
+1. open a [link](http://jfellow.net/geo5) (this is just a demo server)
-2. to enter: User "Jane", Pass "secret", Group "us"
+2. enter: User "Jane", Password "secret", Group "us"

 **Important** - they use the **same group** "us" to see each other on the map.